Featured Project · Agentic AI · Alberta Energy Sector

 handle_parsing_errors=True

-Challenge: Create type-safe, self-documenting tools that the LLM can understand and invoke correctly.
+Type-safe, self-documenting tools the LLM can understand and invoke correctly

 from pydantic import BaseModel, Field